Blog

 4 Common Mistakes to Avoid When Extending Credit

 Having trouble collecting your delinquent accounts receivables or loans?
 Regardless whether you are a company or an individual extending credit, what you need to do is have a process in place to carefully manage your credit.
 This article explains 4 common mistakes to avoid when extending credit.
 Avoiding these mistakes can help you avoid and/or collect bad debts.
-Mistake 1–Not Doing Research on Your Debtor before Extending Credit If you are extending credit to a business, see whether the business is legitimate.
-To operate a legitimate in Maryland or Washington, DC, business, licensing and registration are required.
-Both Maryland or Washington, DC host websites where...
+Mistake 1–Not Doing Research on Your Debtor before Extending Credit Mistake 2–Not Having a Written Agreement Your credit agreement should be precisely worded.
+It should contain all of the provisions needed to collect the debt.
+Some common things to include in the...

 Read More